 Find out how to create a meaningful experience that recognizes your Hispanic employees.

-National Hispanic Heritage Month is a great way for organizations to commemorate, learn from, and stand in unity with their Hispanic employees.
+Celebrating Hispanic Heritage Month at work is a great way for organizations to commemorate, learn from, and stand in unity with their Hispanic employees.
 The celebration runs from September 15 to October 15, giving tribute to Hispanic culture and the contributions of people whose ancestors hailed from Spain, Mexico, the Caribbean, and Central and South America.

 National Hispanic Heritage Month has roots dating back to 1968, first, as a week-long celebration that was later expanded to a full month in 1988.
 The start date is on or near the Independence Days of several Latin American countries, including Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Mexico, and Chile.

 Hispanic Heritage Month is a recognition of the approximately 60 million Hispanic and Latino Americans living in the United States, nearly a fifth of the nation’s population and rising.
 As the Hispanic community becomes an increasingly prominent demographic, it’s more important than ever to recognize their contributions.
-It’s a time to celebrate the plurality of experiences and backgrounds that make up the Hispanic community and showcase the importance of diversity and inclusion within our society and at work.
+More than ever, it’s a time to celebrate the plurality of experiences that make up the Hispanic community and showcase the importance of diversity and inclusion within our society and at work.

 There’s no better way to start than by supporting local Hispanic-owned businesses.
 Whether it’s catering lunch from a local taqueria or buying office supplies from a Hispanic-owned shop, this effort goes way beyond symbolism – it tangibly demonstrates that your company walks the walk by including not just diverse staff, but vendors, too.